appacademy/pt-section-2-resources/20-week/1-day/notes.md

   - Does it make sense why we do something when we do it?
   - Are we comfortable finding the syntax for how to do something?
 - Heavily lean on your readings to guide you
-- Bonus Practices are very important for your exam!

 ![coffee schema](image.png)